Pharmacodynamic (PD) Biomarker Assays

 Charles River’s expertise in immunology allows us to map immune function in the clinic.
 Through implementation of a validated set of analytical, cellular, and even functional assays, as part of the clinical team in Phase 0-2 studies, confirmation that the drug is engaging with the target and is having the effect predicted is key to a successful program.
 In addition, identification of early warning signs related to immune toxicology, if these are present, can assist with trouble shooting.

-Dr. Robin Brown and Prof. Neil Williams, Sr. Director of Immunology at Charles River, discuss the advantages of using clinical biomarkers.
+Dr. Robin Brown and Prof. Neil Williams, Consultant of Immunology for Charles River, discuss the advantages of using clinical biomarkers.

 We support our clients in the preclinical phase of their projects to identify potential biomarkers, and can support projects already entering the clinic to implement appropriate assays.